ritvikmath/jekyll-now/_posts/2018-10-27-HealthStats.md

 # Conclusions

+I think health tracking has been an overall positive for me in the last year, and something which does not take a lot of effort, especially with advanced health - monitoring apps thesedays.
+Still, it is important to note the negative toll that constantly monitoring your health can have on your ... well, health.
+As always, a good balance and trial and error are the best tools at your disposal.

+I hope that some of the toughts and data above help you decide whether or not you want to start tracking your own health!

+Thanks for reading and please leave comments below!

 # Data Collection

-As noted above, this project initially started by just measuring three metrics each day: **Calories In**, **Calories Out**, and *Weight**.
-From these three measured metrics, I derived, at first, one additional metric which was **Net Calories** which is simply **Calories In minus Calories Out**.
+As noted above, this project initially started by just measuring three metrics each day: calories in, calories out, and weight.

 I measured calories in as accurately as possible, researching nutrition facts when they were available, and making my best estimate when nutrition facts were not readily available.

 Similarly, I calculated calories out by consulting caloric burn rates for various exersizes based on my weight at the time.
 It is also important to note that the calories out you see in the upcoming data does *not* include calories burned at rest.
 That is, I recorded calories burned from intentional physical activities only.

 I calculated weight using an electronic weighing scale I have at home.